Introduction

 Install using

-.sudo apt-get install module-assistant xtables-addons-source sudo module-assistant --verbose --text-mode auto-install xtables-addons
+module-assistant.sudo apt-get install module-assistant xtables-addons-source sudo module-assistant --verbose --text-mode auto-install xtables-addons -

 Install from source.